Pay transparency for job postings

 Summary of benefits for classified staff job postings

-Professional staff, ICA Contract Staff, and Hall Health Physicians
+Professional staff, ICA Contract Staff, and Husky Health Physicians

-The default pay range for professional staff job postings is provided as an hourly range for hourly paid positions and a monthly range for salaried positions.
+The default pay range for professional staff, ICA contract staff and Husky Health Physician job postings is provided as an hourly range for hourly paid positions and a monthly range for salaried positions.
 For example:

-The “Other compensation” field should provide information on compensation that would be offered to the hired applicant in addition to their established pay range such as recruitment incentives.
+The “Other compensation” field must include overtime eligibility but may also include information on compensation that would be offered to the hired applicant in addition to their established pay range such as recruitment incentives.
 For example:

-The hired applicant is eligible for a signing bonus of $1,000 and/or a relocation incentive when having to move in order to accept a University position.
+The hired applicant is eligible for a signing bonus of $1,000 and/or a relocation incentive when having to move to accept a University position.

-Your recruiter will ensure that the following benefits summary is added to the job posting:
+Recruiting teams will ensure that job postings include the appropriate benefits summary for the job type.

 External postings

-For recruitments not managed through UWHIRES, job postings must include a rate of pay or pay range and standard descriptions of benefits and other compensation specific to the position.
+For recruitments not managed through the applicant tracking system, job postings must include a rate of pay or pay range and standard descriptions of benefits and other compensation specific to the position.
+Your recruiting office partner can review external job postings to ensure they comply with Washington’s pay transparency law.